D3M80L/hassio-mipow/README.md

 # Mipow Playbulb integration
-This component has been created to be used with Home Assistant 2022.9 and above.
+This component has been created to be used with Home Assistant (HA) 2022.9 and above.

 It allows to integrate with MiPow Playbulbs - bluetooth, battery controlled LED candles.